asdf-format/asdf-standard/source/file_layout.rst

   indicates that no checksum verification should be performed.  *TBD*.

-- ``encoding`` (16-byte character string): A way to indicate how the buffer is compressed or encoded.  *TBD*.
+- ``encoding`` (16-byte character string): A way to indicate how the buffer is compressed or encoded.
+See :ref:`block-encoding` for more information.
+It must be set to all zeros to indicate no compression or encoding.

 Flags
 ^^^^^